Mutton Kuzhambu

 Tips & Secrets

-- Using gingelly oil (Sesame oil) is the absolute secret to achieving the authentic nutty flavor of a professional Kuzhambu.
+- Using gingelly oil (Sesame oil) is the absolute secret to achieving the authentic nutty flavor of a Kuzhambu.

 - Shallots (Small onions) are crucial; they provide a much deeper and more traditional sweetness than regular onions.